 I sometimes refer to myself as an expostmodern priest.
 Many of you asked what that means.
-Well, guess what?
-Now you have an answer!

-My new essay: How to Be ExPoMod
+Here is the answer: How to Be ExPoMod

-I wrote it thanks to Colin Wright as a feature post for Most Interesting People in the Room and it’s spreading like wildfire on Twitter.
+I wrote this thanks to Colin Wright as a feature post for Most Interesting People in the Room and it’s spreading like wildfire on Twitter.
 More and more people are talking about ExPoMod because it sums up the changes that are happening across our lives right now.
 Popular attitudes, technology, business trends, the way artists work, even the narrative that resonates most with people in literature (or ad copy) are all changing.

 The core of expostmodernism is a culture shift in a direction that is pro-individual.
 As travel and communication become easier, people don’t have to feel alienated from their work or the people around them.
 Technology helps people connect with similar thinkers anywhere in the world, instead of feeling like an outcast in their own community.